Have you ever had smoked pork loin?

 Please note that I’m using Morton’s Coarse Grain Kosher Salt for this brine recipe.
 The type of salt you use is important.
 If you use a different type of kosher salt, you’ll need to adjust your salt amount.

-After the pork loin has sat in the brine for at least 6 hours remove it from the brine and pat dry.
+After the meat has sat in the brine for at least 6 hours remove it from the brine and pat dry.
 You can discard the brine.

-Use about a tablespoon of olive oil or avocado oil to wet the entire surface of the pork loin, and then liberally apply your favorite bbq rub to the pork loin.
-I use my homemade pork rub here and it really helps the flavor of the pork shine through.
+Use about a tablespoon of olive oil or avocado oil to wet the entire surface of the meat, and then liberally apply your favorite bbq rub.
+I use my homemade pork rub here and it really helps the flavor of the protein shine through.
+Other great rub options include Meat Church’s Honey Hog or Byron’s Butt Rub.

 Set up your smoker to smoke at 225 degrees using indirect heat.
 I use a Traeger and use Apple wood pellets for most of my pork cooks.
 Other good options include pecan or oak.